spicyjack/public/notes/homebrew.md

 Or, if you don't want/need launchctl, you can just run:

     mysql.server start

+To connect to MySQL once it's running:

+    mysql -uroot

+To set a password for user `user`:

+    SET PASSWORD FOR 'user'@'host' = PASSWORD('password');

 ## Homebrew problems encountered ##
 - `libtiff` not linking it's `include` files